prontotools/gravityforms-total-amount-shortcode/readme.txt

 == Description ==

-This plugin allows you to insert shortcode anywhere on your site that generates an a "Total" field value from any Gravity Form.
+Introduce a shortcode that generates a total field value.

 **Parameters**
 * `form_id`